fmuhic/junkyard/networking/README.md

 $hostname R1 # set hostname
 $end # back to privileged mode
 $copy running-config startup-config # save config or just use wr
+# Router notes:
+# Router interfaces have shutdown command applied by default,
+# they will be in administratively down/down state by default

 # Configure Switch
 $en # go to privileged mode